rrecuero/open-proofs/README.md

 Our Approach: Extending ERC721, ERC721Enumerable and ERC721MetadataMintable to support unique badges.

-Our contract is compatible with the ERC721 Interface.
+Our contract is compatible with the ERC721 Interface, meaning all the functions are callable but please take into account that transfers are disabled.

 ### Real World Usage